FHantke/brave-browser-wiki/PR-Builder-overview.md

 Each of these is setup in Jenkins as a multibranch pipeline.
 A scan is done every 5 minutes for new changes and (once detected) the job will automatically be queued up.

 Using the UI, you can go into either one of these and then view `Branches` and `Pull Requests`.
-You can see the history of checks by going into the specific pull request or associated branch in Jenkins.
+You can see the history of checks by going into the specific PR or associated branch in Jenkins.

 ![Brave Core PR builder jobs in Jenkins](https://media.clifton.io/brave/wiki/jenkins-jobs.png)